mosesestrada/VirtualMachine/README.md

 <img src="https://i.imgur.com/XNaJ8pL.png" height="80%" width="80%" alt="Add a VM"/>
 <br />
 <br />
-Expand Hyper-V manger and look for hostname.
-In this example our hostname is ITAdmin so we will right-click on ITAdmin and select new > Virtual Machine.
+Expand Hyper-V manger and look for the host.
+In this example our host is ITAdmin so we will right-click on ITAdmin and select new > Virtual Machine.
 See example below on how it's supposed to look like.
  <br/>
 <img src="https://i.imgur.com/pnwGZ5d.png" height="80%" width="80%" alt="Add a VM"/>
 <br />